Dish Soap Ingredients And Hidden Chemical Risks

 - Added rinse aids

-- Additional fragrances or dyes
+- Additional dyes or fragrances

 What Actually Matters When Choosing a Dish Detergent

-Practical signals to look for:
+Practical signals to focus on:

 - Shorter ingredient lists

-- Fewer synthetic dyes and fragrances
+- Fewer dyes and fragrances

 - Transparent ingredient disclosure